elena19m/cloud-courses/website/docs/common/certificates/_gpg.md

 ```

 :::info
-After signing the key, its trust status is elevated to `full`.
+After signing the key and saving, its trust status is elevated to `full`.
 :::

 #### Encrypt a file